Bhitargaon

-Bhitargaon is a town, near city of Kanpur in Kanpur district, Uttar Pradesh, India, known for its ancient Hindu temple, the largest Indian brick temple to survive from the time of the Gupta Empire.
+Bhitargaon is a town, near city of Kanpur in Kanpur Nagar district, Uttar Pradesh, India, known for its ancient Hindu temple, the largest Indian brick temple to survive from the time of the Gupta Empire.
 Despite being heavily restored, a number of original features remain.
 It is dated to the late 5th century.

 Bhitargaon Temple

 The Bhitargaon Temple is a terraced brick building fronted with a terracotta panel.
 Built in the 5th century during the Gupta period, it is the oldest remaining brick/terracotta Hindu shrine with a roof and a high shikhara, though its upper chamber did sustain some damage in the 18th century.

 The temple is built on a square plan with double-recessed corners and faces east.
 There is a tall pyramidal spire over the garbhagriha.
 The walls are decorated with terracotta panels depicting Shiva and Vishnu etc. When Alexander Cunningham first visited the site, the remains of the porch and of the ardhamandapa were still visible, which later collapsed.